kayleyseow/CS-102/Chapter2Notes.md

   - All work at least 40 hours
   - Paid time and a half for overtime (pay 1.5 times the normal rate)

+#### Some Cases, for the task
+- For this example, we will assume employees earn $15 per hour
+- Case 1
+  - The employee works 45 hours
+  - Then the regular rate of pay is used for the first 40 hours
+    - This is $15*40 = $600
+  - The employee also earns $15*5*1.5 for overtime
+    - This is $112.50
+  - The total pay is $600 + $112.50, which is $712.50
+- Case 2
+  - The employee works 50 hours
+  - Then the regular rate of pay is used for the first 40 hours
+    - This is $15*40 = $600
+  - The employee also earns $15*10*1.5 for overtime
+    - This is $225
+  - The total pay is $600 + $225, which is $825

 #### The Value of Studying Cases
 - Since we worked through some cases, we now know hot to write the program
 - The total pay is